t2y/tmp-docs/doc1.rst

 Title
 =====

-This is test document for git.
+This is test document for github/git.

 Section 1
 =========